KalanaRatnayake/KalanaRatnayake.github.io/_projects/msc-project.md

 <h2>Client System</h2>

-This is the system that runs on a robot.
-This system collects data from the environment and shares them with the server while navigating and exploring at the same time
+This is the system that runs on the robot.
+This system collects data from the environment and shares them with the server system while navigating and exploring at the same time.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">